 by Rebecca Samulski, Executive Director of Fire Adapted Colorado – DONATE TO FACO’s OPPORTUNITY FUND FOR GIVING TUESDAY

-Five years later, after the trees were gone and I’d moved outside of the national park, that home with the shake shingle roof burned down in the Long Mesa Fire, leaving my long-time neighbor homeless along with the park family who moved in after us with a young son.
+Five years later, after the trees were gone and I’d moved outside of the national park, that home was one of only a couple that burned down from embers intruding through un-screened attic vents during the Long Mesa Fire, leaving my long-time neighbor homeless along with the park family who moved in after us with a young son.

 Fast-forward Seventeen Years: Ridge Subdivision Fire

 Last weekend, I left my home to take my two sons to go see a play.
 This is the home I’ve inherited that I built with my parents after we moved out of the park.
 Pulling out of the driveway, I could see dark smoke billowing across the canyon during the driest fall in southwest Colorado on record.
 I checked my phone for the Active 911 alert I was sure to get from the Volunteer Fire District, which promptly came up with the page for us to respond for the fire.
 This fire was obviously between me and my in-laws’ home, where Granny was going to join us on the way to the play.
 As we drove closer to the fire, we discovered it was spreading in the grass in a neighboring subdivision, and only a resident visible walking with a garden hose toward a house indicated any response to the flames that were quickly approaching on the other side.
 This is the neighborhood that the retired Fire Management Officer lives in now!